roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

 ### [LSP - the Language Server Protocol](#lsp---the-language-server-protocol)

-The Langauge Server Protocol was introduced to improve editor performance.
+The Language Server Protocol was introduced to improve editor performance.
 Prior to LSP editors would have to execute binaries to do things like linting and formatting.
 With the advent of the LSP editors can get real-time feedback to the editor from a process which runs in the background.